Family Heating and Cooling Ann Arbor

 As you’ve probably noticed, there is a wide variance in the reputation, professionalism, and service charges for the folks who offer to service your heating and cooling system.
 There are guys who drive around in beat up pickup trucks with a magnetic sign on the door, small contractors who work out of their garage or warehouse space, moderate size, family-owned businesses with a handful or a dozen trained technicians, and the large, nationally-branded franchise services.
 Each type has both pros and cons.

-Heating and Cooling Ann Arbor – The Cheapest May not be the Least Expensive!
+The Cheapest May not be the Least Expensive!

 We realize that it’s tempting to choose a heating and cooling contractor based on price.
 After all, the cost of some installations or repairs can be significant.
-But, by the time you factor in the likelihood of less-than-perfect installation and follow up costs, you may not save money by choosing the guy from the neighborhood whose bid is half of the other reputable heating and cooling contractors in town.
+But, by the time you factor in the likelihood of less-than-perfect installation and follow up costs, you may not save money by choosing the guy from the neighborhood whose bid is half of the other reputable heating and cooling company in town.
 Remember what we mentioned above about recurring costs?
 If you end up with a system that’s not ideal for your home or business, or a system that’s incorrectly installed, you may find that any savings on installation are more than outweighed by the cost of owning and running your system.
 And don’t be surprised if the least expensive contractors are also the hardest to get ahold of if you need emergency repairs!

-Heating and Cooling Ann Arbor – Why Should you Shop Local?
+Why Should You Shop Local?

 Another aspect that we think is worth considering is whether your heating and cooling contractor also lives, works in your area, and whether he or she is invested in the wellbeing of the community.
 On a practical level, committed local residents are probably much more likely to care about their reputation in the community, so chances are that they’ll care enough to do a better job on your installation, and answer your call if your system has trouble at night, on a weekend, or on a holiday.
 Moreover, if you’re environmentally conscious, you might want to consider the fact that a heating and cooling shop near your home means that your technician is wasting a lot less fuel and putting a lot less wear and tear on his or her vehicle when paying you a visit.